espace/sharek/README.md

 ### Getting the app up

-1. fork the and clone the repo
+1. fork or clone the repo
 2. Create the proper database and database user to be used
 3. rename the file *sharek/settings_local.py.example* to *sharek/settings_local.py* and change all the custom configuration for database, facebook and twitter to your own settings
 4. Start the app using under development via: